svdoever/svdoever.github.io/src/pages/Sitecore_Demo_Portal_headless_development.md

 ![Greeting after installation](Sitecore_Demo_Portal_headless_development/image-20242245747726.png)

-### Remove .git folder from scaffolded website
+### Remove .git folder from the scaffolded website
-The scaffolding tooling initializes a Git repository in the `src/acme-website` folder.
+The scaffolding tooling sets up our headless website code, but also initializes a Git repository in the `src/acme-website` folder.
 This folder is already part of a Git repository, so we need to clean the `.git`` folder as follows:

 ```
 cd src/acme-website